nadia-polikarpova/cse130-web/lectures/08-monads.md

 A language that only lets you write `factorial` and `fibonacci` is ... _not very useful_!

-Thankfully, you _can_ do all the above via a very clever idea: `Recipe`
+Thankfully, you _can_ do all the above using a special monad called `IO`!

 <br>
 <br>